interest-protocol/suitears/README.md

 ├─ linear_vesting_airdrop — "An airdrop that distributes the tokens according to a linear vesting" ├─ quadratic_vesting_airdrop — "An airdrop that distributes the tokens according to a quadratic vesting" capabilities
-├─ atomic_quest — "Hot potato to ensure a set of actions were completed to retrieve its payload" ├─ owner — "Owner capability to give access to multiple objects" ├─ quest — "A wrapper that can only be unwrapped once a set of actions are completed" ├─ timelock — "Timelock capability to add a delay between actions"
+├─ atomic_quest — "A hot potato to ensure that a set of actions are completed to retrieve its payload" ├─ owner — "Owner capability to give access to multiple objects" ├─ quest — "A wrapper that can only be unwrapped once a set of actions are completed" ├─ timelock — "Timelock capability to add a delay between actions"